-Wicks Road, North Ryde and Chatham Road, Denistone West are known to Council as the geography of the area contributes greatly to the crash and casualty rates.
+Delhi Street is known to the Highway Patrol and Council as a place where people speed hence the number of injuries.
+Delhi Road and Blaxland Road are known to Council as the geography of the area contributes greatly to the crash and casualty rates.